 Visitors to Skogafoss can walk right up to where the cascading water crashes into the ground, making for fantastic photographs.
 Photos are made even more amazing by the sheer size of the mist and spray clouds constantly formed by the waterfall, creating rainbows in the light.

-It is also possible to view the waterfall from the top if you ascend the staircase right beside it.
-Be careful in the winter months, however, as these stairs become laden with snowfall, making accessibility difficult.
+It is also possible to view the waterfall from the top if you choose to ascend the staircase right beside it.
+However, in winter, these stairs often become covered in snow, making them difficult to access.

 - Check out Movie Locations in Iceland: The Complete List.